antoine3000/dok-antoine/content/2020-03-11-computer-controlled-machining/2020-10-02-fab-stool-bench-table/_index.md

 - Current post: `CNC_STEP_BCN` (which contains all the information about the specific machine I will be using)

 # Fabrication

+1. Mount the material on the machine bed
+2. Mount the desired endmill and tighten it properly
+3. In the machine software (KinetiC-NC) go to Jog/Setup, move to zero position
+4. Set the Z position using the mechanical button: put the large button under the endmill and set the Z, the sotftware will know what the correct Z value is
+5. Run the first file to obtain the srew positions on the material
+6. Screw the material to the machine bed
+7. Re-set the Z because the material should be lower than before now that it is properly fixed
+8. Run the second file containing all the other instructions
+9. Cut the brigdes using an hammer and a chisel
+10. Unscrew the screws
+11. Sand the egdes of the pieces to obtain a nice result

+# Remarks

+It was supposed to be stool, and then maybe an extra version to make a bench.
+But I'm not sure how I messed up with the dimensions and ended up with a bench/table.
+Yep it's bigger than I had imagined.

 # Conclusion